theMK2k/Media-Hoarder/DONE.md

 OK  -> fetch Countries from https://www.imdb.com/search/title/ and provide as list OK  -> Auto set region by user's localization setting?

+## Rescan dialog
+- show warning when a source path cannot be found but it is set to remove entries on re-scan

+## BUG: Recalculation of Pagination Items on mouseover
+- when mouseover on items, pagination items get recalced
+- reason could be usage of this.$set (it was indeed)

 ## Show Indicator when filters apply

 ## Duplicates